Matters of the Heart

 Woman with short curly hair and bangs wearing a floral blouse, sitting on a green chair, with a plant in the background.

-Jennifer Stridh, LMFT
+Jennifer Stridh, LMFT, CCTP

 Founder & Psychotherapist